opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 Experimental
 {: .label .label-red }

-The TermStat query is in an experimental stage and the Domain-Specific Language (DSL) may change as the code advances.
+The `TermStatQuery` is in an experimental stage, and the Domain-Specific Language (DSL) may change as the code advances.
 For stable term-statistic access, see [ExplorerQuery]{.title-ref}.

 The `TermStatQuery` is a reimagined version of the legacy `ExplorerQuery`.
 It provides a clearer way to specify terms and offers more flexibility for experimentation.
 This query surfaces the same data as the [ExplorerQuery]{.title-ref}, but it allows you to specify a custom Lucene expression to retrieve the desired data, such as in the following example: